itseez3d/metaperson/faq.markdown

 ### [](#header-3)2.
 Do you have any sample projects with the integration of MetaPerson Creator?

 The sample projects for iOS, Android, Unity VR, and UE can be found here [https://github.com/avatarsdk](https://github.com/avatarsdk).
-Also, we recommend checking this page on the website [https://avatarsdk.com/metaperson-creator/](https://avatarsdk.com/metaperson-creator/).
+Also, we recommend checking this page on the website [https://avatarsdk.com/metaperson-creator/](https://avatarsdk.com/metaperson-creator/) and our [video tutorials](https://www.youtube.com/watch?v=Z2Ila9tb3aA&list=PLDdNlBHHu4Dl6zI8ZFNGfFigy9VJeT8on).

 ### [](#header-3)2.
 What limitations do you have for integration MetaPerson Creator?